Granular segregation across flow geometries: a closure model for the particle segregation velocity: Simulations

-The segregation velocity is measured in a variety of flow configurations, including controlled shear flows and natural uncontrolled flows, each of which is shown schematically as insets in the first rows of figures~\ref{fig:controlled} and \ref{fig:natural}, where corresponding results are shown.
+The segregation velocity is measured in a variety of flow configurations, including controlled shear flows and natural uncontrolled flows.
 These various flow configurations are explained in more detail in a previous paper in which we consider the segregation force \citep{duan2024general}.
-The first flow conditions that we consider are controlled shear flows (insets in figure~\ref{fig:controlled}(a)) in which the velocity profile is constrained to be of a certain form.
+The first flow conditions that we consider are controlled shear flows in which the velocity profile is constrained to be of a certain form.
 The specified velocity profile, $u(z)$, is achieved by applying a small streamwise stabilizing force $k_v [\,u(z)-u_p(z_p)]\,$ to each particle at each DEM simulation time step in order to maintain the desired velocity profile, where $u_p$ and $z_p$ are the instantaneous particle velocity and position, respectively, and $k_v$ is a gain parameter~\citep{lerner_unified_2012, clark_critical_2018, fry2018effect, jing_rising_2020,jing_unified_2021, jing_drag_2022}.
 By prescribing a specific velocity profile, we control the shear rate and shear rate gradient, which play direct roles in determining both the segregation force (\ref{eq:intruder}) and the drag (\ref{eq:drag}) via the viscosity (\ref{eq:viscosity}), and hence influence the segregation velocity (\ref{eq:w}).
 The presence of gravity results in a pressure gradient in $z$, which also influences the segregation force (\ref{eq:intruder}).
 We consider four cases: a linear velocity profile with gravity, an exponential velocity profile without gravity, a parabolic velocity profile without gravity, and an exponential velocity profile with gravity.
-Although the walls do not drive the flow, in several cases the upper wall moves with velocity $u(H)=U=20\,$m/s and the lower wall is fixed, $u(0)=0$. $U$ is based on a deep bed with a constant shear rate typical of plane shear flows \citep{da_cruz_rheophysics_2005}.
-For the flows with gravity (linear and exponential velocity profiles), a small overburden pressure $P_0$ equal to the pressure at a depth of $2.5 d_l$ (i.e., $P_0=0.05\rho \phi g H$, where the bulk solid fraction $\phi\approx 0.55$) is imposed on the upper wall, which is free to move vertically, and which fluctuates in height by no more than ±0.05\% after an initial rapid dilatation of the particles at flow onset.
+(For reference, each of these flows is shown schematically later in the paper as insets when the results are discussed, see figure~\ref{fig:controlled}(a).)
+A wide range of inertial numbers, $I$, are achieved via the variation of the pressure with depth for flows with $g\neq 0$ and by imposing large shear rates, which can lead to wall velocities of $u(H)=U=20$\,m\,s$^{-1}$ in some cases.
+For the flows with gravity (linear and exponential velocity profiles), a small overburden pressure $P_0$ equal to the pressure at a depth of $2.5 d_l$ (i.e., $P_0=0.05\rho \phi g_0 H$, where the bulk solid fraction $\phi\approx 0.55$) is imposed on the upper wall, which is free to move vertically, and which fluctuates in height by no more than ±0.05\% after an initial rapid dilatation of the particles at flow onset.
 For the flows without gravity (exponential and parabolic velocity profiles), the top wall is fixed vertically.
-These different velocity profiles allows us to consider cases with no pressure gradient (when gravity $g_0=0$) so that the gravity-related first term of (\ref{eq:intruder}) is zero, with no shear rate gradient (linear profile) so that the kinematics-related second term of (\ref{eq:intruder}) is zero, and for combinations of the gravity and shear such that both the gravity and kinematics terms in (\ref{eq:intruder}) contribute to the segregation velocity.
+These different velocity profiles allow us to consider cases with no pressure gradient (when gravity $g=0$) so that the gravity-related first term of (\ref{eq:intruder}) is zero, with no shear rate gradient (linear profile) so that the kinematics-related second term of (\ref{eq:intruder}) is zero, and with combinations of the gravity and shear such that both the gravity and kinematics terms in (\ref{eq:intruder}) contribute to the segregation velocity.